DavidJones011/MATH5610_TermProject/README.md

 longitude and latitude coordinates.

 To aid the reader's understanding, we have also included the file from the assingment which includes all the prompts and mathematical reasoning (*see hw01_tp.pdf).
-We were tasked with doing the mathematics and setting up the equations by hand, and then translating the equations into code, in our case, Python --> Unix.
+We were tasked with doing the mathematics and setting up the equations by hand, and then translating the equations into code.
+We wrote the project in Python then ran it through our school's system running Unix.